orbitalquark/textadept/docs/api.md

 As long as any part of a line is selected, the entire line is eligible for commenting/uncommenting.

-### Tables defined by `textadept.editing`

-<a id="textadept.editing.auto_pairs"></a>
-#### `textadept.editing.auto_pairs`

-Map of auto-paired characters like parentheses, brackets, braces, and quotes.
-The default auto-paired characters are "()", "[]", "{}", "&apos;&apos;", "&quot;&quot;",
-and "``".
-For certain XML-like lexers, "<>" is also auto-paired.

-Usage:

-- `textadept.editing.auto_pairs['*'] = '*'
-`
-- `textadept.editing.auto_pairs = nil -- disable completely
-`

-<a id="textadept.editing.autocompleters"></a>
-#### `textadept.editing.autocompleters`

-Map of autocompleter names to autocompletion functions.
-Names are typically lexer names and autocompletion functions typically autocomplete symbols.
-Autocompletion functions must return two values: the number of characters behind the caret that are used as the prefix of the entity to be autocompleted, and a list of completions to be shown.
-Autocompletion lists are sorted automatically.

-Fields:

-- `word`: Returns for the word part behind the caret a list of whole word completions constructed from the current buffer or all open buffers (depending on `textadept.editing.autocomplete_all_words`).
- If `buffer.auto_c_ignore_case` is `true`, completions are not case-sensitive.
-- `snippet`: Autocompleter function for snippet trigger words.

-<a id="textadept.editing.comment_string"></a>
-#### `textadept.editing.comment_string`

-Map of lexer names to line comment strings for programming languages, used by the `toggle_comment()` function.
-Keys are lexer names and values are either the language's line comment prefixes or block comment delimiters separated by a '|' character.
-If no comment string exists for a given language, the lexer-supplied string is used, if available.

 ---
 <a id="textadept.history"></a>